KDE/documentation-develop-kde-org/source/style/writing/labels.rst

 -  Do not assign an access key.
 Tabs are accessible through their shortcut keys (Ctrl+Tab, Ctrl+Shift+Tab).

-Check boxes and Radio buttons
+Checkboxes and Radio buttons
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  Label every check box or radio button.
-Do not leave check boxes or
+-  Label every checkbox or radio button.
+Do not leave checkboxes or
    radio buttons unlabeled.
 -  Assign a unique access key to each label.
 -  Labels must start with an active verb clearly defining the state to